sboysel/sboysel.github.io/content/_index.md

 I am a post-doctoral fellow at the [Laboratory for Innovation Science at Harvard](https://lish.harvard.edu/).
-I am an applied microeconomist with research interests at the intersection of digital economics, industrial organization, and network economics.
+I am an applied microeconomist with research interests at the intersection of digital economics, labor and productivity, industrial organization, and socio-technical networks.
 Specifically, my work has centered around the private provision of public goods, productivity in open collaboration, and welfare effects within the context of open source software (OSS) ecosystems.

 - <i class="fa fa-envelope-o" aria-hidden="true"></i> [sboysel@hbs.edu](mailto:sboysel@hbs.edu)
 - <i class="fa fa-github" aria-hidden="true"></i> [sboysel](https://github.com/sboysel)